Table of Contents

 8. Use A Dry Shampoo

-If you want an instant fix for your oily scalp, use a high-quality dry shampoo.
+Use a high-quality dry shampoo if you want an instant fix for your oily scalp.
 It absorbs the excess sebum secreted by the hair follicles on the scalp, making the hair look fresh and healthy.
 This way, dry shampoo will also help you avoid excessive washing of your locks with harsh shampoos.
 As a result, the natural oil balance of your scalp will not be affected.

 Frequently Asked Questions (FAQs)